 DPT Students Mark Educational Milestones

-On September 9, the first Doctor of Physical Therapy (DPT) students received their personalized white lab coats and second-year students honored the human cadaver donors in the combined White Coat and Remembrance Ceremony.
-This unique ceremony, which is hosted by the second-year DPT students, marks the end of formal anatomy studies and the beginning of clinical work.
+On September 11, the first and second-year Doctor of Physical Therapy (DPT) students, received their personalized white lab coats and honored cadaver donors in the first combined White Coat and Remembrance Ceremony.
+This unique ceremony marks the end of formal anatomy studies and the beginning of clinical work.